javavenkats5/handson/README.md

-# pocs
+# handson
-pocs for local server
+hands on code examples for local server